 DJI is the first drone manufacturer to submit and earn approval from the U.S. Federal Aviation Administration (FAA) for complying with the FAA's Remote Identification protocol.
 DJI is the world leader in civilian drones and aerial imaging technology and is recognized as one of the most innovative companies in both of these fields.
-The FAA has given its stamp of approval to the Declarations of Compliance for seven of DJI's newest and most popular drone models, one of which is the DJI Mini 3 Pro, which has been given the official designation of "RID000000001" in the United States.
+The FAA has given its stamp of approval to the Declarations of Compliance for DJI's newest and most popular drone models in the United States.

 DJI claims "DJI always complies with the laws and regulations of the countries where we operate, and is ready to comply with the FAA’s Remote ID mandate as well.
 DJI customers can fly with confidence that they can comply with the FAA rule ".